tanzhongyan/Yorkshire-Crypto-Exchange/DEVELOPMENT.md

    ```
    Ensure Python version **3.9 or earlier** is installed.

+   Do this inside VSCode terminal.
+If the output is an error, check the following:
+   - In search bar, search "add or remove programs".
+Search "python" within "add or remove programs".
+It should show the version of python you have installed.
+   - If there's nothing there, install it at [python.org](https://www.python.org/downloads/).
+The latest stable version is version 3.13.
+   - After installing it, in VSCode, press `ctrl` + `shift` + `p` and search "python: create environment".
+Click on "Venv".
+Click on the latest version of python you have.
+Tick "requirements.txt" checkbox and press "OK".
+Your repository should now have a ".venv" file.

 2. **Install Required Dependencies**
    Navigate to the project's root directory and install dependencies:
    ```sh